kubesphere/notification-manager/docs/crds/receiver.md

 ```
 A webhook receiver allows the user to define:

-- `alertSelector` - The label selector used to filter notifications, more information see [notification filter](#Notification-filter).
+- `alertSelector` - The label selector used to filter notifications.
+For more information, please refer to [notification filter](#Notification-filter).
 - `enabled` - Whether to enable receiver.
-- `template` - The name of the template that generated notifications, more information see [template](../template.md).
+- `template` - The name of the template that generated notifications.
+For more information, please refer to [template](../template.md).
-- `tmplText` - The configmap that the template text file be in, more information see [template](../template.md).
+- `tmplText` - The configmap that the template text file be in.
+For more information, please refer to [template](../template.md).
 - `url` - Url of the webhook.
 - [service](#Service) - `service` is a reference to the service for this webhook.
 Either `service` or `url` must be specified.
 If the webhook is running within the cluster, then you should use `service`.
 - [httpConfig](#HttpConfig) - The http/s client configuration.